mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 Tirvandor was once a single continent, ruled by a unified kingdom.
-1,247 years ago, a catastrophic event called THE SUNDERING split the world in two.
+1,247 years ago, a catastrophic event called THE WORLDREND split the world in two.

 Now there are two continents: